 As more companies hire employees with disabilities, conversations are shifting to focus on inclusion.
 “Disability inclusion is no longer about automatic doors, curb cuts, ramps, and legislation,” says Jim Sinocchi, Head of the Office of Disability Inclusion at JP Morgan Chase.
 “Today, the new era of disability inclusion is about “assimilation” – hiring professionals with disabilities into the robust culture of the firm.”

 According to the Census Bureau, there are more than 56 million Americans living with a disability.
 Disabilities include visible conditions such as spinal cord injuries, visual impairments or hearing loss and invisible disabilities such as learning disabilities, mental health or Autism.
+If your disability was caused by someone else’s negligence, you might want to check out Martin Law settlements.
+If you have questions about employment laws, then make sure to consult an expert like employment law Schaumburg.

 An Election Issue

-Voter research, conducted by RespectAbility,r shows how disability issues connect to all aspects of American life.
+Voter research, conducted by RespectAbility, shows how disability issues connect to all aspects of American life.
 “Fully three-quarters of likely voters either have a disability themselves or have a family member or a close friend with disabilities,” said former Representative and Dallas Mayor Steve Bartlett.
 “People with disabilities are politically active swing voters, and candidates should take note of the important issues they care about.”

 As 2019 moves into 2020 and the political campaign season heats up, continuing job growth for people with disabilities will be a crucial indicator of the health of the American economy.